Von Richthofen and Brown: Plot

-Boelcke is killed after a mid-air collision with fellow pilot Erwin Böhme and Hawker is killed by Richthofen.
-Richthofen assumes command of the squadron and becomes outwardly energized by the war.
-Outraged by an order to camouflage his squadron's aircraft, he paints them in bright conspicuous colors, claiming that gentlemen should not hide from their enemies.
-Later, Richthofen meets Ilse, a beautiful German singer who takes Baron Von Richthofen's mind off airplanes.
-He dances with Ilse and even kisses her.
-Brown bullies his way to leadership and has his squadron hunt in packs with a plane as bait.
+During a dogfight, Boelcke is killed in a mid-air collision, when being chased by Hawker.
+Richthofen pursues Hawker who gives him a wave; Hawker is killed by Richthofen.
+Göring acknowledges the kill with a wave to Richthofen but after landing, Göring blames Richthofen for Boelcke's death but the other pilots accuse Göring of causing Boelcke's death.
+The government give Richthofen command of the squadron.
+Outraged by an order to camouflage his squadron's aircraft, he paints them in bright conspicuous colors, stating that gentlemen should not hide from their enemies.
+May, Brown's school friend joins the British squadron.
+At the home of Anthony Fokker, Richthofen meets Ilse, a beautiful singer who takes Richthofen's mind off airplanes.
+He dances with Ilse and, after being shown Fokker's new plane, kisses her when they are left alone.